fourhu/pulsar-admin-openapi-go/docs/OffloadPolicies.md

 HasManagedLedgerOffloadBucket returns a boolean if a field has been set.

-### GetManagedLedgerOffloadDeletionLagInMillis

-`func (o *OffloadPolicies) GetManagedLedgerOffloadDeletionLagInMillis() int64`

-GetManagedLedgerOffloadDeletionLagInMillis returns the ManagedLedgerOffloadDeletionLagInMillis field if non-nil, zero value otherwise.

-### GetManagedLedgerOffloadDeletionLagInMillisOk

-`func (o *OffloadPolicies) GetManagedLedgerOffloadDeletionLagInMillisOk() (*int64, bool)`

-GetManagedLedgerOffloadDeletionLagInMillisOk returns a tuple with the ManagedLedgerOffloadDeletionLagInMillis field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetManagedLedgerOffloadDeletionLagInMillis

-`func (o *OffloadPolicies) SetManagedLedgerOffloadDeletionLagInMillis(v int64)`

-SetManagedLedgerOffloadDeletionLagInMillis sets ManagedLedgerOffloadDeletionLagInMillis field to given value.

-### HasManagedLedgerOffloadDeletionLagInMillis

-`func (o *OffloadPolicies) HasManagedLedgerOffloadDeletionLagInMillis() bool`

-HasManagedLedgerOffloadDeletionLagInMillis returns a boolean if a field has been set.

-### GetManagedLedgerOffloadDriver
+### GetManagedLedgerOffloadedReadPriority

-`func (o *OffloadPolicies) GetManagedLedgerOffloadDriver() string`
+`func (o *OffloadPolicies) GetManagedLedgerOffloadedReadPriority() string`

-GetManagedLedgerOffloadDriver returns the ManagedLedgerOffloadDriver field if non-nil, zero value otherwise.
+GetManagedLedgerOffloadedReadPriority returns the ManagedLedgerOffloadedReadPriority field if non-nil, zero value otherwise.

-### GetManagedLedgerOffloadDriverOk
+### GetManagedLedgerOffloadedReadPriorityOk

-`func (o *OffloadPolicies) GetManagedLedgerOffloadDriverOk() (*string, bool)`
+`func (o *OffloadPolicies) GetManagedLedgerOffloadedReadPriorityOk() (*string, bool)`

-GetManagedLedgerOffloadDriverOk returns a tuple with the ManagedLedgerOffloadDriver field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetManagedLedgerOffloadedReadPriorityOk returns a tuple with the ManagedLedgerOffloadedReadPriority field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetManagedLedgerOffloadDriver
+### SetManagedLedgerOffloadedReadPriority

-`func (o *OffloadPolicies) SetManagedLedgerOffloadDriver(v string)`
+`func (o *OffloadPolicies) SetManagedLedgerOffloadedReadPriority(v string)`

-SetManagedLedgerOffloadDriver sets ManagedLedgerOffloadDriver field to given value.

-### HasManagedLedgerOffloadDriver

-`func (o *OffloadPolicies) HasManagedLedgerOffloadDriver() bool`

-HasManagedLedgerOffloadDriver returns a boolean if a field has been set.

-### GetManagedLedgerOffloadMaxBlockSizeInBytes

-`func (o *OffloadPolicies) GetManagedLedgerOffloadMaxBlockSizeInBytes() int32`

-GetManagedLedgerOffloadMaxBlockSizeInBytes returns the ManagedLedgerOffloadMaxBlockSizeInBytes field if non-nil, zero value otherwise.

-### GetManagedLedgerOffloadMaxBlockSizeInBytesOk

-`func (o *OffloadPolicies) GetManagedLedgerOffloadMaxBlockSizeInBytesOk() (*int32, bool)`

-GetManagedLedgerOffloadMaxBlockSizeInBytesOk returns a tuple with the ManagedLedgerOffloadMaxBlockSizeInBytes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetManagedLedgerOffloadMaxBlockSizeInBytes

-`func (o *OffloadPolicies) SetManagedLedgerOffloadMaxBlockSizeInBytes(v int32)`

-SetManagedLedgerOffloadMaxBlockSizeInBytes sets ManagedLedgerOffloadMaxBlockSizeInBytes field to given value.

-### HasManagedLedgerOffloadMaxBlockSizeInBytes

-`func (o *OffloadPolicies) HasManagedLedgerOffloadMaxBlockSizeInBytes() bool`

-HasManagedLedgerOffloadMaxBlockSizeInBytes returns a boolean if a field has been set.

-### GetManagedLedgerOffloadMaxThreads

-`func (o *OffloadPolicies) GetManagedLedgerOffloadMaxThreads() int32`

-GetManagedLedgerOffloadMaxThreads returns the ManagedLedgerOffloadMaxThreads field if non-nil, zero value otherwise.

-### GetManagedLedgerOffloadMaxThreadsOk

-`func (o *OffloadPolicies) GetManagedLedgerOffloadMaxThreadsOk() (*int32, bool)`

-GetManagedLedgerOffloadMaxThreadsOk returns a tuple with the ManagedLedgerOffloadMaxThreads field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetManagedLedgerOffloadMaxThreads

-`func (o *OffloadPolicies) SetManagedLedgerOffloadMaxThreads(v int32)`

-SetManagedLedgerOffloadMaxThreads sets ManagedLedgerOffloadMaxThreads field to given value.

-### HasManagedLedgerOffloadMaxThreads

-`func (o *OffloadPolicies) HasManagedLedgerOffloadMaxThreads() bool`

-HasManagedLedgerOffloadMaxThreads returns a boolean if a field has been set.

-### GetManagedLedgerOffloadPrefetchRounds

-`func (o *OffloadPolicies) GetManagedLedgerOffloadPrefetchRounds() int32`

-GetManagedLedgerOffloadPrefetchRounds returns the ManagedLedgerOffloadPrefetchRounds field if non-nil, zero value otherwise.

-### GetManagedLedgerOffloadPrefetchRoundsOk

-`func (o *OffloadPolicies) GetManagedLedgerOffloadPrefetchRoundsOk() (*int32, bool)`

-GetManagedLedgerOffloadPrefetchRoundsOk returns a tuple with the ManagedLedgerOffloadPrefetchRounds field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetManagedLedgerOffloadPrefetchRounds

-`func (o *OffloadPolicies) SetManagedLedgerOffloadPrefetchRounds(v int32)`

-SetManagedLedgerOffloadPrefetchRounds sets ManagedLedgerOffloadPrefetchRounds field to given value.

-### HasManagedLedgerOffloadPrefetchRounds

-`func (o *OffloadPolicies) HasManagedLedgerOffloadPrefetchRounds() bool`

-HasManagedLedgerOffloadPrefetchRounds returns a boolean if a field has been set.

-### GetManagedLedgerOffloadReadBufferSizeInBytes

-`func (o *OffloadPolicies) GetManagedLedgerOffloadReadBufferSizeInBytes() int32`

-GetManagedLedgerOffloadReadBufferSizeInBytes returns the ManagedLedgerOffloadReadBufferSizeInBytes field if non-nil, zero value otherwise.

-### GetManagedLedgerOffloadReadBufferSizeInBytesOk

-`func (o *OffloadPolicies) GetManagedLedgerOffloadReadBufferSizeInBytesOk() (*int32, bool)`

-GetManagedLedgerOffloadReadBufferSizeInBytesOk returns a tuple with the ManagedLedgerOffloadReadBufferSizeInBytes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetManagedLedgerOffloadReadBufferSizeInBytes

-`func (o *OffloadPolicies) SetManagedLedgerOffloadReadBufferSizeInBytes(v int32)`

-SetManagedLedgerOffloadReadBufferSizeInBytes sets ManagedLedgerOffloadReadBufferSizeInBytes field to given value.
+SetManagedLedgerOffloadedReadPriority sets ManagedLedgerOffloadedReadPriority field to given value.

-### HasManagedLedgerOffloadReadBufferSizeInBytes
+### HasManagedLedgerOffloadedReadPriority

-`func (o *OffloadPolicies) HasManagedLedgerOffloadReadBufferSizeInBytes() bool`
+`func (o *OffloadPolicies) HasManagedLedgerOffloadedReadPriority() bool`

-HasManagedLedgerOffloadReadBufferSizeInBytes returns a boolean if a field has been set.
+HasManagedLedgerOffloadedReadPriority returns a boolean if a field has been set.

 ### GetManagedLedgerOffloadRegion